IKIM-Essen/ClusterDocs/meta/PUBLICATION_RUNBOOK.md

 For Stage 1, `tools/rollout_readiness.py` must explicitly report that player links are fail-closed and that video human approval is deferred to Stage 2.

-## 6. Publish Stage 1 with the manual Gitea workflow
+## 7. Publish Stage 1 with the manual Gitea workflow

 `.gitea/workflows/deploy-production.yml` must:

 - accept only `refs/heads/main`;
 - validate the exact event SHA and clean worktree;
+- run `tools/release_bundle_gate.py` and refuse publication unless RCC Home, Files, RCC Analysis, RCC Admin, and My RCC are all ready;
-- rerun the full active-stage production gates;
+- rerun the remaining active-stage production gates;
 - emit `assets/release.json` with `source_branch: main` and the exact commit;
 - clone only the existing GitHub `gh-pages` branch;
 - create a normal child commit, never a forced update; and